-Vivarium requires dedicated, fully redundant air handlers fed from the emergency power system.
+Vivarium requires dedicated, N+1 air handlers fed from the emergency power system.

 Air valves serving animal holding rooms shall be selected such that air flow to these rooms can be increased an additional 10% minimum, future.
 Size the vivarium air handler with sufficient capacity to accommodate this additional air flow quantity.